MicrosoftDocs/dataexplorer-docs/data-explorer/write-queries.md

 |--|
 |28|

-Write the query using a [timespan](kusto/query/scalar-data-types/timespan.md) value, such as an amount of days, and achieve the same result.
+Write the query using a [timespan](kusto/query/scalar-data-types/timespan.md) value, such as a number of days, and achieve the same result.

 > [!div class="nextstepaction"]
 > <a href="https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAwsuyS/KdS1LzSspVuDlqlEoz0gtSlUILkksKgnJzE1VSEotKU9NzVPQSEksSS0BimgYGRiY6xoa6hoYairo6SkYG6RoomgsSVWwtVVQcvPxD/J0cVQCySXnl+aVAABlfHI1agAAAA==" target="_blank">Run the query</a>